shuckproductions/jordan/_includes/bio.md

 Blackpool born and bred.
 Who doesn't love the going up the tower, riding the Big One, seeing the illuminations and a little stick of Blackpool rock? (cue George Formby)

-I'm currently a presenter at Shock Radio, Manchester's biggest student radio station.
-Why not tune in on Thursdays at 10am on <a href="shockradio.co.uk"> shockradio.co.uk. </a>
+I'm currently an award winning daytime show presenter at Shock Radio, Manchester's biggest student radio station, with my co-host, Jonty Roberts.
+Why not tune in on Tuesdays at 9am on <a href="shockradio.co.uk"> shockradio.co.uk. </a>

 Original broadcast television is where my love of the media lies; more specifically British TV fictions such as: Fawlty Towers, Doctor Who, Open All Hours, Allo Allo and much more...